hiiamboris/red-wiki/Ideal-array-capabilities.md

 ```
 4. Ability for arrays of alias! types.
-So that arrays of arrays or structs can me made.
+So that arrays of arrays or structs can be made.
 ```
 st!: alias struct! [
 	r	[float!]